JoeEnrique/pyfakebank/README.md

 "# pyfakebank_v1"
 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is my very first Python program, having worked with Python for almost two weeks.
+The project is a program that simulates a bank transaction terminal.
+Nothing complex, just a few lists of options.
 July 2025.

 <!-- Characteristics -->
 ## Characteristics